lizramone77/pdsnd_github/README.md

 Bikeshare python project created in Udacity course that filters bikeshare data in Chicago, New York City, or Washington based on user input and displays corresponding statistical data.

 ### Files used
-Files used: chicago.csv, new_york_city.csv, and washington.csv
+Files used:
+-chicago.csv
+-new_york_city.csv
+-washington.csv

 ### Credits
 Credit: Udacity Programming for Data Science with Python Nanodegree